-An Exception Request must be completed by all household members 18 years of age and older enrolled in an institution of higher education prior to lease-up and annually upon lease renewal.
+An Exception Request must be completed by all household members 18 years of age and older that are enrolled in an institution of higher education prior to lease-up or upon lease renewal, as applicable.
 Student eligibility is determined on an individual basis, regardless of full-time, part-time enrollment or employment status or household composition.
+Once a student exception has been approved, no further review is required.